 The Energy optimization study takes into account 15 households and 3 appliances in each household which does not need immediate power consumption when requested .So the 3 appliances considered for scheduling are dish washer , water heater and clothes dryer which can be scheduled in the off peak hours when prices are reduced .

-An Appliance like lamp which cannot be scheduled due to its necessity is excluded from our case study.

-We have worked on the range of possible outcomes and the probabilities they will occur for any choice of action using Monte Carlo Simulation which is a computerized mathematical technique that allows people to account for risk in quantitative analysis and decision making by approximating the probabilities of a specific outcome.

-Since we don’t have an exact data on which time period in a day for a specific home the appliance will be requested but have the probability of the equipment being on to off and the probability on an equipment being off to on, the optimum results are based on various simulations carried out by generating various random scenarios of an appliance being on or off in a specific home
+We have worked on the range of possible outcomes and the probabilities they will occur for any choice of action The optimum results are based on various simulations carried out by generating various random scenarios of an appliance being on or off in a specific home

 .